Shell to proceed with oil sands carbon capture project

 Alphabet Inc’s Google announced on Sunday that it will bring its digital assistant to smartphones running the latest versions of its Android operating system, vastly expanding its reach.

-Royal Dutch Shell Plc (RDSa.L) said on Wednesday it has given final approval for its planned C$1.35 billion ($1.36 billion) Quest carbon capture and storage project in order to cut carbon-dioxide emissions at its 255,000 barrel per day Scotford oil sands upgrader near Edmonton, Alberta, by more than a third.
+Royal Dutch Shell Plc (RDSa.L) said on Wednesday it will go ahead with its planned Quest carbon capture and storage project in order to cut carbon-dioxide emissions at its 255,000 barrel per day Scotford oil sands upgrader near Edmonton, Alberta, by more than a third.

-The company said the facility will capture more than 1 million tonnes of carbon dioxide annually, 35 percent of the upgraders emissions, and inject it two kilometres (1.2 miles) underground.
+The company said in a statement the facility will capture more than 1 million tonnes of carbon dioxide annually and inject it two kilometres (1.2 miles) underground.

 The project would be the first of its kind for the oil sands, the world's third-largest crude reserve behind Venezuela and Saudi Arabia.